 Goal # Discipline/area goal and objectives Relationship to Strategic Goals in Educational Master Plan (EMP) and/or other Expected Impact of Program Outcomes/Student Learning Action plan(s) or steps needed to achieve the goal Resources needed (Y/N)?
-6A Link campus needs Choose an item.
-Operational and learning Reap the benefits of the Choose an item. with community Choose an item. outcomes will improve as Foundation reorganization resources through the Choose an item. students utilize the and a renewed focus on resources through the Choose an item. students utilize the
+6A Link campus needs with community resources through the AVC Foundation.
+Choose an item.
+Choose an item.
+Choose an item.
+Choose an item.

-AVC Foundation.
 Facilitate student success.
-Maintain and enhance community partnerships. resources. community involvement with the Exec.
+Maintain and enhance community partnerships.
+Operational and learning outcomes will improve as students utilize the resources.
+Reap the benefits of the Foundation reorganization and a renewed focus on community involvement with the Exec.
 Director's community experience.
-Fox Field Airframe program - will receive a fully functioning Jet Star III aircraft Veteran's Center: Maintain partnership with 2 major corporations for \$20,000 in annual grant support and grow by at least 1 new sponsor.
+Fox Field Airframe program - Choose an item. will receive a fully functioning Jet Star III aircraft Veteran's Center: Maintain partnership with 2 major corporations for \$20,000 in annual grant support and grow by at least 1 new sponsor.
 Student Health - request for \$30,000 grant submitted to Kaiser.
-Job Fairs and Community Events support Scholarship Awards to 400 students STEM support - classroom and materials Athletics support - ongoing Resources needed: Hiring of two Foundation Coordinators - positions approved.
+Job Fairs and Community Scholarship Awards to 400 students STEM support - classroom and materials Athletics support - ongoing

+Resources needed: Hiring of two Foundation Coordinators - positions approved.
 Choose an item.
-CHOUSE dif Itelli. choose an item.

 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
+Choose an item.

-Action plan verbs: expand, reduce, maintain, eliminate, outsource, reorganize, re-engineer, study further, etc.
+^{}Action plan verbs: expand, reduce, maintain, eliminate, outsource, reorganize, re-engineer, study further, etc.

-10. Identify significant resource needs that should be addressed currently or in near term.
+^{10.} Identify significant resource needs that should be addressed currently or in near term.
 For each request type identify which discipline/area goal(s) from 9 guide this need.

 Indicate which Discipline/area Goal(s) guide this need Type of Request (Personnel 1 , Physical 2 , Technology 3 , Professional development 4 , Other 5) New or Repeat Request?
 Briefly describe your request here Amount, \$ One-time or Recurring Cost, \$?
 Contact's name Approved Foundation coordinator positions in None additional Choose an item.
 Choose an item. process.
 Choose an item.
 Choose an item.
 Choose an item.
 Approved Facilities remodel in process.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.
 Choose an item.